-3.2.3 Cut
+3.3.1 Cut

 To cut (v, parent(v)) edge in the represented tree means that we have to separate nodes in v's subtree (in represented tree) from the tree of auxiliary trees into a separate tree of auxiliary trees.
 To do this we access v first, since it gathers all the nodes higher than v in v's left subtree.
 Then, all we need to do is to disconnect v's left subtree (in auxiliary tree) from v.
 Note that v becomes in an auxiliary tree all by itself, but path-parent pointer from v's children (in represented tree) still point to v and hence we have the tree of auxiliary trees with the elements we wanted.
+Therefore there are two trees of aux trees after the cut.